The Secret to the Perfectly Packed Family Vacation?

 Packing cubes give each person their own clothes bag to manage.
 They come in many colors but ours are all black so we just put a colored tag on the handle so we know whose is whose.

 Our primary cubes are actually a boxy rectangle measuring approximately 12″ x 7″ x 5″.
 You want a cube that unzips on three sides, which makes it both easy to pack and easy to see the entire contents.
-I like the cubes made out of old fashioned backpack material (what is that fabric called anyway?) which gives it a bit of structure even when empty.
+I like the cubes made out of old-fashioned backpack material (what is that fabric called anyway?) which gives it a bit of structure even when empty.
 Just don’t fall for the super thin, small versions or you’ll need a dozen for each family member.
-(Read more about a variety of packing cubes here.)

 When we arrive at a hotel for the night, we only need to pull out the cubes we need.
 One night?
 Just clothes and toiletries.
 Several nights?
 Dump the whole pack.
 For families traveling on road trips or jumping through cities in Europe, packing cubes are time – and sanity – savers.